Alzheimer's Disease Treatment Options: A Healthcare Professional's Guide

 - A Boxed Warning is in place on all antipsycotic medications.

-- However, some drugs may be prescribed “off label” in Alzheimer's dememtia, when a physician prescribes a drug for a different purpose than the ones for which it is FDA-approved.
+- Some drugs may be prescribed “off label” in Alzheimer's dememtia, when a physician prescribes a drug for a different purpose than the ones for which it is FDA-approved.

 Guidance from the Alzheimer's Association states that, based on scientific evidence, drug label warnings and guidance from experts, individuals with dementia should use antipsychotic medications only under one of the following conditions: